imarc/handbook/frontend.markdown

 Use `<colgroup>` and `<col>` elements to style table columns instead of using a `class` on each table cell.
 The only style properties that should be modified cross-browser are `background` and `color`.

-## Browser Reset
-Use a browser reset as they ensure that inconsistent default browser styles are not applied.

-Use iMarc’s standard browser reset at the beginning of your CSS file.
-It can be found at the beginning of the CSS file within iMarc Boilerplate.

-iMarc’s browser reset is derived from the [HTML5 Boilerplate Reset](https://github.com/h5bp/html5-boilerplate/blob/master/css/normalize.css)

-After resetting, make sure you apply some [sane defaults](#SaneDefaults) and test all markup with our [markup tester](#MarkupTest).

-Double check your CSS with our [markup test](#MarkupTester).

-## Group Clearfix

-Use the _group_ class on parent elements to properly contain floats.

-	.group:before,
-	.group:after {
-		content: '';
-		display: table;
-	}

-	.group:after {
-		clear: both;
-	}

-To get the _group_ method to work in IE6 and IE7, it is necessary to include the following rules within their respective IE CSS sections.

-	/* IE6 */
-	.group { height: 1%; }

-	/* IE7 */
-	.group { min-height: 1px; }

 ## Layout

 ### Floats